jreif/coddiwomple/about.md

 The name **Coddiwomple** was suggested by a friend when learning about my plans.
 Even tho it may be some made up slang word, it seemed significantly more adequate than my oft used **Guasacaca** to name anything I don't know what name to give.
 Plus it just sounds fun!
 Gracias Adriana.

-This blog is meant mostly for my own digital memory archive, but also to provide friends and family a glimpse into this new digital nomad adventure as it unfolds.
+This blog is meant mostly for my own digital memory archive and techno-meditative outlet, but also to provide friends and family a glimpse into this new digital nomad adventure as it unfolds.
+I am not trying to gain followers, drive traffic, advertise products and services, or anything of the kind.

 I cannot promise I will post very frequently, but I will do my best to write something up periodically.
-Posts will likely be brief, so don't be expecting your next sweet procrastination destination.
-Maybe a couple of minutes of vicarious experience.
+Posts will likely be brief with the occasional burst, so don't be expecting your next sweet procrastination destination.
+Maybe a couple of minutes of vicarious experience here and there.
 Adjust expectations accordingly.